NickWaterton/Roomba980-Python/README.md

 ## ToDo's
 I'm just using some roomba icons I found on the web, if you have better roomba icons, please let me know, I know these are not Roomba 980 icons...
 Update the example map shown here, it's an older version, the new ones are a little nicer.
 Write a nice web interface script.
 Done! (well a web map display anyway).
-See `roomba_map.html` - for openhab2 copy this to /etc/openhab2/html (same location as map.png will go in), now you can see the live maps via `http://your_OH_ip:port/static/map.html` in your browser.
+See `roomba_map.html` - for openhab2 copy this to /etc/openhab2/html (same location as map.png will go in), now you can see the live maps via `http://your_OH_ip:port/static/map.html` in your browser. i use a subdirectory to avoid cluttering the root html directory, just be consisten in the pathnames, and make sure the directory exists (with write permission) before running roomba.py!